 Excellent schooling isn't just about our high professional standards and academic achievement.
-It's also about enjoying learning and looking forward to the school day ahead.
+It's also about developing character, balancing the academic and pastoral, enjoying learning and equipping your child with knowledge, skills and confidence ready for the next phase.

 Children come first at Brockwell.
 Working with parents as our partners, we aim to meet the needs of all children.
 Our success is built on a climate of positive discipline and respect, whereby the well-being of each child is at the heart of everything the schools achieves.

 I extend a warm welcome and invite you to visit us.
 Come and experience the caring, fantastic atmosphere in our school and see that smiles, warmth and a love of learning are the norm and not the exception.
-I hope the information in our brochure and on our website is useful.
-Don't hesitate to contact us with any further questions.